AvishakeAdhikary/Neural-Networks-From-Scratch/README.md

 ## Files

 - **GPT from Scratch.ipynb:** Jupyter notebook where a GPT model is built from scratch, generating text based on the Harry Potter dataset.
+- **GPT Tokenizer Notebook.ipynb:** New notebook focusing on building a tokenizer for preprocessing text data.
 - **NameWeave (MLP) - Activations, Gradients & Batch Normalization.ipynb:** Jupyter notebook enhancing the NameWeave model with activations, gradients, and batch normalization.
 - **NameWeave - Manual Back Propagation.ipynb:** Jupyter notebook demonstrating manual backpropagation through the NameWeave model.
 - **NameWeave - Multi Layer Perceptron.ipynb:** Jupyter notebook expanding the NameWeave model into a Multi Layer Perceptron with multiple layers.